vladmandic/pigallery/README.md

 - Flexible natural language search
 - Quickly share generated albums with public users
 - Locate and select images on a world map
-- Find duplicate and/or simmilar images
+- Find duplicate and/or similar images
 - View image slideshow
 - Multiple display themes (light & dark) and fully configurable user interface
 - Play with machine learning detection of live video using your camera